osygroup/kubernetes_logging/README.md

 kubernetes.labels.app.keyword: "aaasapigatewayinternal"
 log: "<keyword>" and kubernetes.labels.app.keyword : "aaaspaymentgateway"

 You can query for logs, save a query search result and share the result (which saves the search result as a csv file).

+In Kibana version 8, there is a viewer role that you can assign for read-only accounts.

 ## Setup Index Lifecycle Management (ILM) to delete old Fluentd logs